How do you know if your child is bullied? 19 warning signs of bullying, the questions a parent must ask to find out and what to do.

 Please seek the help of a trained mental health professional if the signs continue, intensify, or your gut instinct tells you “something is not right with my child!”
 If at any time you think your child’s safety – emotional or physical – is at stake, don’t wait.
 Get help immediately.
 Also do not promise your child that you won’t tell.
 You may need to advocate for your child.

-For specific parenting advice refer to my latest book, The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries or my other 22 publications.
+For specific advice refer to my latest book, End Peer Cruelty, Build Empathy or my other 22 publications.